roman-milk/roman-milk.github.io/boss-lady-5.md

  Mary held him back for some time eventually letting him orgasm.

  "Your good, girl.
 I give you that.
 You're a damn professional.
 I'm going to take you off these streets and set you up in a place up town.
 You will work for me now.
 OK?"
 He told her fiercely.
-Report_Story #2